 Follow the prompts to enter your business information and choose how you want to verify your business.
 Google will send a verification code to you via a postcard to your business address, or offer to call or email your business (they don’t always offer to call or email).

-Once your Google My Business profile is claimed and verified, you can start optimizing it!
+Once your Google Business Profile profile is claimed and verified, you can start optimizing it!

 Congratulations!
-You now have full control over your Google My Business profile.
+You now have full control over your Google Business Profile profile.

 But you’re not done just yet.